Panning for Gold: Model-X Knockoffs for High-dimensional Controlled Variable Selection: Robustness

-The graphical Lasso is well suited for this problem since the covariates have a sparse precision matrix.
-When used, we see no change in either power or FDR as $\alpha$ varies from zero to one.
-What is more remarkable, then, is that the curve for the empirical covariance---a poor estimate of the true covariance given the high dimensionality---also maintains FDR control throughout the entire range!
-In fact, even when half of the covariance used is the empirical covariance, both power and FDR remain essentially the same as if the exact covariance matrix were used.
-Beyond this point, {MF knockoffs} actually becomes conservative, with power and FDR approaching zero as the estimated covariance approaches the empirical covariance.
-This behavior at $\alpha=1$ is not surprising, since $p>n$ and thus the empirical covariance is rank-deficient, forcing the knockoff variables to be exact replicas of their original counterparts{.}\footnote{Although in principle we could break ties and assign signs by coin flips when $W_j=0$, we prefer to only select $X_j$ with $W_j>0$, as $W_j=0$ provides no evidence against the null hypothesis.} Intuitively, in the middle of the range, instead of treating the variables as coming from their true joint distribution, {MF knockoffs} treats them as coming from their true distribution ``conditional'' on being similar to their observed values.
+Although the graphical Lasso is well suited for this problem since the covariates have a sparse precision matrix, its covariance estimate is still off by nearly 50\%, and yet surprisingly the resulting power and FDR are nearly indistinguishable from when the exact covariance is used.
+The covariance estimate worsens as the empirical covariance---a very poor estimate of the true covariance given the high dimensionality---is combined in increasing proportion with the truth.
+At 75\% weight on the empirical covariance, the covariance estimate is nearly 100\% off and yet the power and FDR of M\revv{X} knockoffs are only slightly decreased.
+Beyond this point, M\revv{X} knockoffs becomes quite conservative, with power and FDR approaching zero as the estimated covariance approaches the empirical covariance.
+This behavior at 100\% weight on the empirical covariance is not surprising, since $p>n$ and thus the empirical covariance is rank-deficient, forcing the knockoff variables to be exact replicas of their original counterparts.\footnote{\revv{When the knockoff variables are exact copies of the original variables we are guaranteed zero power and zero FDR since all $W_j=0$.} \rev{Although in principle we could break ties and assign signs by coin flips when $W_j=0$, we prefer to only select $X_j$ with $W_j>0$, as $W_j=0$ provides no evidence against the null hypothesis.}} The main take-aways from this plot are that (a) the nominal level of 10\% FDR is never violated, even for covariance estimates very far from the truth, and (b) the more overfitting done on the covariance, the more conservative the procedure is, although even at almost 100\% relative error, M\revv{X} knockoffs had only lost about 20\% of the power it would have had if the covariance were known exactly. \revv{Intuitively, instead of treating the variables as coming from their true joint distribution, M\revv{X} knockoffs with an overfit covariate distribution seems to treat them as coming from their true distribution ``conditional" on being similar to their observed values.
+Thus FDR should be roughly controlled \emph{conditionally} which implies marginal FDR control, while power may be lost if the conditioning is too great, which matches what we see in the simulations.}